 PatrickWilliamson, author of Gifted and Bacon, Bits & Buriton, is an English poet who was born in Madrid in 1960 and lives near Paris.
 His early years were spent abroad, but the family home in the UK was in Buriton, Hampshire.
 He spent time in Soho in the late ‘80s.
 In 1995 and 2003 he was an invited poet at the Festival International de Poèsie at Trois–Riviéres, in Quèbec.

-reubenwoolley, author of some time we are heroes, was born in Chesterfield, UK but now lives and works in Zaragoza, Spain.
+reubenwoolley, author of some time we are heroes, was born in Chesterfield, UK, and lived and worked in Zaragoza, Spain, where he died in 2019.
 He has been published in various print and online magazines such as Tears in the Fence, The Lighthouse Literary Journal, The Interpreter’s House’, Domestic Cherry, The Stare’s Nest, Ink Sweat and Tears, The Poetry Shed, Nutshells and Nuggets, Yellow Chair Review, Bone Orchard Poetry, and The Goose.
-He edits two online magazines, I am not a silent poet for protest poems about abuse, and The Curly Mind for exploratory work.
+He edited two online magazines, I am not a silent poet for protest poems about abuse, and The Curly Mind for exploratory work.